-5.59 Nos.
-2-24 and 1-21 are opposing terraces of 3 storey plus basement stock brick houses with 3 storey canted bays and heavy use of stucco decoration.
+5.60 Nos.
+2 to 24 (even) and 1 to 21 (odd) are opposing terraces of three storey plus basement stock brick houses with three storey canted bays and heavy use of stucco decoration.
 Nos.
-2-4 and 1-3 are set slightly forward of the rest of their respective terraces.
+2 to 4 (even) and 1 to 3 (odd) are set slightly forward of the rest of their respective terraces.

-5.60 Wide front doors are deeply recessed within porches and glazing in the doors and fanlights feature stained glass.
+5.61 Wide front doors are deeply recessed within porches and glazing in the doors and fanlights feature stained glass.
 Doorways are stucco with partly fluted pilasters and capitals supporting arched heads with keystones and floral patterns in the entablature with dentils and cornice above.
-Nailhead string courses run across the facades at 2nd and 3rd floors.
+Nailhead string courses run across the facades at second and third floors.
 The buildings have elaborate stucco work on the brick parapets.
 A slim cornice carries fluted modillions which support a deep cornice and substantial balustrade.
 Original iron railings line the boundaries and steps up to front doors.

 Nos.
-2-24 Bolingbroke Road.
+2 to 24 (even) Bolingbroke Road.
 Richly detailed stucco porches.

-5.61 A few premises have had additional storeys added in the form of mansard roofs.
+5.62 A few premises have had additional storeys added in the form of mansard roofs.
 Those on Nos.
 2 and 4 are particularly prominent due to the set forward in the building line at this end of the street.

 Elaborate stucco parapets on Nos.
-1-21 and 2 -24 Bolingbroke Road with prominent later additional storeys.
+1 to 21 (odd) and 2 to 24 (even) Bolingbroke Road with prominent later additional storeys.

-5.62 Nos.
-26-30 are 3 Houses that match Nos.
-53 to 57 and 40 to 62 Addison Gardens.
+5.63 Nos.
+26 to 30 (even) are three houses that match Nos.
+53 to 57 (odd) and 40 to 62 (even) Addison Gardens.